 The next generation of growers and farmers

-Help secure our food supply and protect the countryside for future generations by supporting our work changing the way we farm.
+Will help to secure our food supply and protect the countryside for future generations by supporting our work and changing the way we farm.

 We’re working with the next generation of growers and farmers through our: